Nyandwi/ModernConvNets/README.md

 ## Introduction to Convolutional Neural Networks

-Convolutional Neural Networks (ConvNets or CNNs) are a class of neural networks algorithms that are mostly used in image recognition tasks.
+Convolutional Neural Networks (ConvNets or CNNs) are a class of neural networks algorithms that are mostly used in visual recognition tasks such as [image classification](https://twitter.com/Jeande_d/status/1462040682437120001), object detection, and image segmentation.
+The use of ConvNets in visual recognition is inarguably one of the [biggest inventions of decade 2010s in deep learning community](https://twitter.com/Jeande_d/status/1501188511281549321?s=20&t=dCZzcKKoXgvVL_8ebVDclg).

 A standard ConvNet architecture is typically made of 3 main layers that are convolution, max-pooling, and fully connected layers.
 Convolution layers are the main component of ConvNets.
 They are used for extracting features in images using filters.